MarcosAFFernandes/MarcosAFFernandes/README.md

 # Marcos Fernandes

-Degree in Computer Engineering, with a strong focus on Full-Stack Development.
+Bachelor's Degree in Computer Engineering, with a strong focus on Full-Stack Development.

 ## Overall Technological Knowledge